-Previous research had already shown that children who were bullied were more likely to suffer from stress related conditions (such as depression and anxiety) later in life.
-However, prior to the new study mentioned above, there was little evidence that bullying was the actual cause of these conditions.
+Previous research had already shown that children who were bullied were more likely to suffer from stress-related conditions (such as depression and anxiety) later in life.
+However, before the new study mentioned above, there was little evidence that bullying was the actual cause of these conditions.
 The new study involved over 11,100 twins, with results showing that once environmental and other factors were taken out of the equation, bullying did, indeed, give rise to poorer mental health outcomes.

 A Silver Lining on the Cloud of Bullying

 The researchers stressed that there is much to be positive about, despite their findings.
-For one, the impact that bullying has on children’s mental health diminishes over time – which highlights how sturdy children are.
-However, the findings also show that more needs to be done to support children who are bullied, to minimise the impact of traumatic events, and to help children deal with stress in a more productive manner.
+For one, the impact that bullying has on children’s mental health diminishes over time, highlighting how sturdy children are.
+However, the findings also show that more needs to be done to support children who are bullied, minimise the impact of traumatic events, and help children deal with stress more constructively.

 What are Signs that Kids Could be Affected by Bullying?

-Signs are sometimes very subtle, so it is important for parents to watch out for frequent headaches, unexplained muscle pain, digestive problems, changes in weight, and frequent illness.
+Signs are sometimes very subtle, so parents need to watch out for frequent headaches, unexplained muscle pain, digestive problems, weight changes, and frequent illness.
 It is important for children to feel that they can talk about their problems at home, so parents can help put an end to victimisation and ensure that their children have professional support if required.

 Recent studies have finally revealed that bullying in itself is actually a cause of a heightened risk for anxiety and depression later in life.
-While negative effects are reduced as time goes on, help from a psychologist may be useful to give children an extra boost against any possible long-term effects of bullying.
+While negative effects are reduced as time goes on, help from a psychologist may help children an extra boost against any possible long-term effects of bullying.